tommasorigon/India-SequentiaLogit/results.md

 ## Effects of the variables area, education, religion and child

 In the following, we compute the posterior mean of the effects of the variables `area`, `education`, `religion` and `child`, together with the 0.95% credible intervals.
+These quantities are shown in Table 3 of the paper.

 ```r